tosalmanshaikh/frontend-final-project-sallies-kitchen-salman-shaikh/README.md

 # Problems in my React App
 - Responsive: Navigation bar needs a fix so that it turns into a button/modal.
 I plan to fix this error soon!
-- Newest problem :( - I had a bug and Sam helped me fix this ever since I have a new problem.
-When I click on the delete button the amount is not getting updated anymore - I will look into this soon!

 # Conclusion